moondance-labs/tanssi-docs/builders/manage/developer-portal/upgrade.md

 ![Upgrading your Runtime on Polkadot.js Apps](/images/builders/manage/developer-portal/upgrade/upgrade-3.webp)

 You can verify that your runtime upgrade was successful by checking the runtime version in the upper left-hand corner.
-In this case, we can see that the Tanssi network's runtime was successfully upgraded to version `400`.
+In this case, we can see that the Tanssi-powered network's runtime was successfully upgraded to version `400`.

 ![Check Runtime version on Polkadot.js Apps](/images/builders/manage/developer-portal/upgrade/upgrade-4.webp)